d-edgar/Windows10Warning/README.md

 ```
 * Deployable via Scheduled Task to run on login and every 30 minutes.

-Deployment
+## Deployment
-	•	The .exe should be placed in the All Users Startup Folder (C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup\).
+* The .exe should be placed in the All Users Startup Folder (C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup\).
+* The config.json file will need to be located next to the .exe
-	•	A PowerShell script can create a Scheduled Task to launch the app at login and every 30 minutes.
+* A PowerShell script can create a Scheduled Task to launch the app at login and every 30 minutes, included in the repository, OR you can use GPO.

 ### Why Use This Program?
 ✅ Ensures users are reminded about the Windows 10 EOL deadline.

 ✅ Prevents notification fatigue by allowing daily dismissals.

 ✅ Automates IT communication with minimal intervention.

 ✅ Simple config-based customization for different environments.

 ### Let me know if you need anything else for your README! 🚀